-COVID-19 is causing unexpected changes of plan and expenses for almost everyone.
+The pandemic and the rising cost of living have left lots of people with new money worries.
 Worrying about money can affect your mental health and well-being, and poor mental health can make managing money harder.

 There are many organisations that can provide advice and support to help you deal with the financial impacts of coronavirus.
 Accessing help and advice early can help you to avoid running into financial difficulty.